 Teumessian became the High-Priest of Urfa after the Great Flood and sent his missionaries into the world to preach his version of the will of the gods.
 See The-Living-Word-of-the-Gods.

 Titles: Dyo is the name prefix signifying a member of the Kyrios-Olon.
 Nim designates a male who may deal with the Kyrios-Olon.
-Hor designates a female who may deal with the Kyrios-Olon.t He became a general and then an Egyptian emissary to Mesopotamia where he became known as Ninurta, “Mighty Hunter.”
+Hor designates a female who may deal with the Kyrios-Olon.

+T’jaru was Nubian Chief Kerma’s youngest son and Major of Archers in the First Egyptian Army.
+He became a general and then an Egyptian emissary to Mesopotamia where he became known as Ninurta, “Mighty Hunter.”

-wasvillageJer
+Tophet was a village in the Valley of Gehenna outside of Jerusalem where child sacrifice by “passing through fire” was practiced, perhaps to God Moloch.

-Trade Route aka War Road aka Way(s) of HorusWaters of Aqaba, in this narrative, is the Gulf of Aqaba separating the Sanai region from current-day Saudi Arabia’ The ancient city of Aqaba lies on the northernmost point of the gulf.
+Waters of Aqaba, in this narrative, is the Gulf of Aqaba separating the Sanai region from current-day Saudi Arabia’ The ancient city of Aqaba lies on the northernmost point of the gulf.

-.
+Way of Horus aka War Road is a road across the upper Sinai desert linking Egypt with (then) Canaan.
 It became a reference to the teachings of Horus which was a retelling of the teachings of Kiya.

 Way of Horus teachings: Horus taught the philosophy of Kiya throughout his life to the extent it became known as the Way of Horus.
 “The Path of Kiya is worthy, as are they who find and follow it.”
 See Way of Kiya.